-The Battle of Nashville occurred on December 15-16, 1864 south of Nashville, Tennessee.
-The battle, between approximately 22,000 Union troops led by Major General George Henry Thomas and 40,000 Confederate troops led by Lieutenant General John Bell Hood, was considered a major Union victory in the Western Theater of the Civil War (the area west of the Appalachian Mountains).
+The Battle of Nashville occurred on December 15-16, 1864, south of Nashville, Tennessee.
+The battle, between approximately 55,000 Union troops led by Major General George Henry Thomas and 30,000 Confederate troops led by Lieutenant General John Bell Hood, was considered a major Union victory in the Western Theater (the area west of the Appalachian Mountains) and one of the last major battles during the Civil War.
 It was also significant because African American Union troops played a crucial role in the Union victory.

 African American Union soldiers served in the United States Colored Troops (USCT) regiments.
-The USCT were eight regiments—the 12th, 13th, 14th, 16th, 17th, 18th, 44th, and 100th—all units of the U.S. Colored Infantry led by white officers.
-An estimated 13,000 USCT soldiers participated in the Battle of Nashville, the largest number of black soldiers on any battlefield so far in the Civil War.
+The USCT consisted of eight regiments—the 12th, 13th, 14th, 16th, 17th, 18th, 44th, and 100th—all units of the U.S. Colored Infantry led by white officers.
+An estimated 13,000 USCT soldiers participated, the largest number of black soldiers on any battlefield until that point in the Civil War.

 On December 15, 1864, the 13th USCT and the 2nd Colored Brigade (three regiments of black troops) were ordered to move in position for an assault on a Confederate battery position along the Nashville and Chattanooga Railroad near Nolensville Pike.
-The Confederates who expected a Union attack, positioned their artillery to open fire on the USCT brigade.
-Confederate troops also opened fire on the 13th USCT but they were guarded by earthworks.
+The Confederates, who expected a Union attack, positioned their artillery to open fire on the USCT brigade.
+Confederate troops also opened fire on the 13th USCT, but they were guarded by earthworks.
 The 13th USCT used the earthworks as shelter as they exchange gunfire with Confederate forces.
-The 20th Indiana Battery arrived to give support to the 13th USCT men and with those reinforcements, they forced the Confederates to pull their cannons back.
+The 20th Indiana Battery arrived to give support to the 13th USCT, and with those reinforcements, they forced the Confederates to pull their cannons back.

-The Union Army would go on to win the Battle of Nashville and end the Army of Tennessee (Confederates) as a fighting force in Tennessee.
-The battle, however, cost the 13TH USCT dearly.
-The 900-soldier regiment lost four white officers and 55 enlisted men killed along with 4 white officers and 165 enlisted men wounded.
-Their bravely in the battle however was acknowledged by their white counterparts and officers alike.
-General George H. Thomas, the Union commander who was a Virginian by birth and who previously harbored doubts about the black soldiers under his command, rode across the battlefield seeing the bodies of black Union soldiers and white Confederate soldiers lying together, said to his officers, “Gentlemen, the question is settled, negro soldiers will fight.”
+The Union Army went on to win the Battle of Nashville and end the Army of Tennessee (Confederates) as a fighting force in Tennessee.
+The battle, however, cost the 13th USCT dearly.
+The 900-soldier regiment lost four white officers and fifty-five enlisted men, who were killed in action; four white officers and one hundred sixty-five enlisted men were wounded.
+Their bravery in the battle was acknowledged by their white counterparts and officers alike.
+General George H. Thomas, a Virginian by birth who had previously harbored doubts about the black soldiers under his command, rode across the battlefield seeing the bodies of black Union soldiers and white Confederate soldiers lying together, said to his officers, “Gentlemen, the question is settled, negro soldiers will fight.”